VCityTeam/UD_ReAgent_ABM/README.md

 ----------------------------------------------------------------------------------------------------------
 ## [GAMA](https://gama-platform.org/) version
-ABM model developped using [Gama Platform](https://gama-platform.org/).
+ABM model developped using [Gama Platform](https://gama-platform.org/) version 1.9.
 As a standalone can be used directly to be displayed on a physical table.

-- In Gama 1.8.2 Import the project ```ReAgent```
+- In Gama Import the project ```ReAgent```
 - Open ```models/Gratte_Ciel_demo.gaml```
 - Run ```Demo```